henrikny/coffee/README.md

 ## Notes

-My current department is called "FRIEND", so feel free to change this to your own :)
+- My current department is called "FRIEND", so feel free to change this to your own :)

-Make sure to have all packages installed prior to running the app.
+- Make sure to have all packages installed prior to running the app.

-Set up initial db by running some of the lines in coffee_db.R.

-To avoid sharing my own data, I set a path to a external db (separate file in parallel folder coffee-db) in global.R
+- To avoid sharing my own data, I set a path to a external db (separate file in parallel folder coffee-db) in global.R